 These facts and statistics should be staggering.
 Something needs to change.
 The only way to really make the roads safer is for drivers to take the responsibility of adopting safer driving habits.
 Share the information about the negative impacts of cell phone use while driving, and commit to being a safe and alert driver yourself!
 Don’t believe the lie that you are “better” at texting and driving than someone else!
 Everyone is susceptible to the deadly distractions of cell phone use while driving.

 If you or a loved one is injured because of another driver’s negligence – including the other driver’s unsafe use of a cell phone while driving, you’re likely entitled to significant compensation under law.
-The Law Offices of Ross Downs serves all of Louisiana, Arkansas, and Mississippi and we’re here to guide you through your legal rights and help you get the results you deserve!
-Call us at (318) 325-7677 (ROSS) or contact us online to get started.
+Downs Law Firm serves all of Louisiana, Arkansas, and Mississippi and we’re here to guide you through your legal rights and help you get the results you deserve!
+Call us at 318-284-8551 or contact us online to get started.